Best afternoon teas in Edinburgh

 What is it?
-An elegant oasis in Edinburgh’s Old Town.
+A sumptuous oasis in Edinburgh’s Old Town.

 Why go?
-Housed within The Signet Library – home of The Society of Writers to Her Majesty’s Signet, a prestigious legal association – the open-to-the-public Colonnades boasts ‘Edinburgh’s finest afternoon tea’ amid serene and sumptuous surroundings.
-Sandwiches made with seasonal ingredients, as well as a selection of cakes and savouries such as pea and black truffle polenta, are served from silver stands, and the extensive tea list is topped by the Colonnades’ own Signet Blend.
+Housed within the Signet Library – home of the Society of Writers to Her Majesty’s Signet, a prestigious legal association – the open-to-the-public Colonnades boasts ‘Edinburgh’s finest afternoon tea’ amid serene and elegant surroundings.
+Sandwiches made with seasonal ingredients, as well as a selection of cakes and amuse-bouches, are served from silver stands, and the extensive tea list is topped by the Colonnades’ own Signet Blend.

 What is it?
 A mini-chain of cosy Edinburgh bakeries.

 Why go?
-Mimi’s is famous, first and foremost, for its cakes, so bear that in mind when you’re considering an afternoon tea there.
-In other words, don’t completely fill up on scones, sandwiches and savouries (not even Mimi’s own pork and apple sausage rolls), though you’re more than welcome to add a glass of champers or even a cocktail if you’re splashing out.
-Vegetarian and gluten-free menus also available.
+Mimi’s is famous first and foremost for its cakes, so bear that in mind when you’re considering an afternoon tea here.
+In other words, don’t fill up purely on the scones, sandwiches and savouries (no, not even Mimi’s own pork, apple and leek sausage rolls) – though why not add a glass of champers or even a cocktail if you’re splashing out?
+Vegetarian and gluten-free menus are also available.

 What is it?
 An ostentatious landmark in Edinburgh’s New Town.

 Why go?
-The Dome is famous in Edinburgh for its OTT Christmastime décor – including massive, tinsel-wrapped columns and a towering indoor tree – but it’s still pretty impressive at any other time of year.
+The Dome is famous in Edinburgh for its OTT Christmas-time décor, including massive, tinsel-wrapped columns and a towering indoor tree, but it’s still pretty impressive at other times of year.
 Their afternoon tea menu – served in the crystal-chandeliered Georgian Tea Room amid ebony dining chairs and dazzling white linen – features finger sandwiches, scones, pastries and nine varieties of loose-leaf tea.

 What is it?
 A friendly tea-lovers’ boutique.

 Why go?
-Formed in 2008, Eteaket was at the cutting edge of tea’s revival as something you could enthusiastically geek out about (see also: coffee, craft beer).
-The Tea Room on Frederick Street is far less about extravagant surroundings than enjoying a quality cuppa with friends, accompanied by sandwiches, scones and pastries (and okay, maybe some fizz if you’re feeling fancy).
+Opened in 2008, eteaket was at the cutting edge of tea’s revival as something you could enthusiastically geek out about in Edinburgh (see also: coffee, craft beer, gin).
+The Tea Room on Frederick Street is far less about extravagant surroundings than enjoying a quality cuppa with friends, accompanied by sandwiches, scones and pastries (and maybe some fizz if you’re feeling fancy).
 At £15.95, it’s also far more affordable than some of the swankier joints on this list.

 What is it?
 A touch of old-style glamour in the heart of the city.